 A few research studies have demonstrated that ingesting some forms of protein before bed may have benefits for some, particularly post-exercise.
 Note though that a number of the sample groups are small and made up of young men, or obese men and women, so it’s difficult to say what generalisations can be drawn for the general population!
 Also note that there are lots of sources of protein in food rather than powders.

-Here are links to a few abstracts you might find interesting
+Here are links to a couple of abstracts

 REGO Rapid Recovery